The East River: A More Resilient Watershed

 East River Resilience Collaborative

 Remove all the artificial lines on the map, and many of us might find ourselves quite lost.
-For Blake Neumann, The Nature Conservancy’s new East River Community Resilience Fellow, removing those borders helps bring things into focus.
+For Kayla Wandsnider, The Nature Conservancy’s new East River Community Resilience Fellow, removing those borders helps bring things into focus.

-It’s a view that Neumann hopes to foster in others as he works to bring together community partners for the new East River Resilience Collaborative (ERRC).
-The goal is ambitious but crucial: Bring together the communities within the watershed to work collaboratively to tackle flooding and water quality problems.
+It’s a view that Wandsnider hopes to foster in others as she works with community partners for the East River Resilience Collaborative (ERRC).
+The goal of the ongoing project is ambitious but crucial: Bring together the communities within the watershed to work collaboratively to tackle flooding and water quality problems.

-Neumann’s meetings with municipal boards and other potential partners are an early step to better understand where there are information gaps in watershed knowledge and then provide suggestions for how to address them.
-The project will also guide the community in a self-assessment of their resiliency-preparedness.
-All of this will inform a resilience framework that municipal planners and decision-makers can use to guide the creation of a comprehensive strategic plan for the watershed.
+The previous fellow, Blake Neumann, met with municipal boards and other potential partners as an early step to better understand the information gaps in watershed knowledge and to provide suggestions for how to address them.
+The first phase of the project guided the communities in a self-assessment of their resiliency-preparedness.
+All of this is the foundation of the Resilient East River Framework – an outline for community-based watershed priorities that municipal planners and decision-makers can use to guide the creation of a comprehensive strategic plan for the watershed.

 Water that falls on the ground as far out as Holland, some 30 miles away, will end up flowing into a lake that provides drinking water to some 10 million people.
 That drop of water highlights the importance of a strong, collaborative network working together to solve their interconnected issues.

-Municipal officials, farmers, local organizers and private citizens will contribute their unique expertise to inform a plan to improve water quality, protect fish habitat, sustain public access and mitigate the impacts of flooding in the watershed that have already forced people out of their homes and caused millions of dollars of damage.
+Municipal officials, farmers, local organizers and private citizens are contributing their unique expertise to inform a plan to improve water quality, protect fish habitat, sustain public access, and mitigate the impacts of flooding in the watershed that have already forced people out of their homes and caused millions of dollars of damage.

 “Working beyond borders can be challenging for local governments,” says Julia Noordyk, University of Wisconsin Sea Grant’s water quality and coastal communities outreach specialist.
 “So the partnership between NEW Water, The Nature Conservancy, and Sea Grant is really to help provide the coordinating capacity to bring together those communities that are affected by flooding and water quality issues and help them move forward collaboratively.”